WebKit/WebKit/LayoutTests/imported/w3c/web-platform-tests/README.md

 ===========

-There is a test runner that is designed to provide a convenient way to run the web-platform tests in-browser.
+There is a test runner that is designed to provide a convenient way to run the web-platform-tests in-browser.
 It will run testharness.js tests automatically but requires manual work for reftests and manual tests.